Bobby Luna

-Robert Kendall Luna (March 25, 1933 – March 14, 2008) is a former American football safety in the National Football League for the San Francisco 49ers and Pittsburgh Steelers.
-He played college football at the University of Alabama.
+Robert Kendall Luna (March 25, 1933 – March 14, 2008) was an American professional football player who was a safety in the National Football League (NFL) for the San Francisco 49ers and Pittsburgh Steelers.
+He played college football for the Alabama Crimson Tide.

 Early years

 Luna attended Huntsville High School, where he was a multi-sport athlete.
 As a junior in football, he was named honorable-mention Class A All-state.

 As a senior, he recorded 1,159 total yards (rushing and passing) for a weak Huntsville team.
 He averaged 7.7 yards per carry, while scoring 108 points on 13 touchdowns and 30 of 34 extra points.
 He punted 32 times for a 39-yard average.
 At the end of the season, he received National High School All-American, Class 2A All-state, All-TVC and All-Southern honors.

 He received All-TVC honors in basketball as a senior.
 He also practiced baseball.

 College career

 Luna accepted a football scholarship from the University of Alabama.
-In his first season, the Southeastern Conference allowed freshmen to play varsity football, so he was able to post 10 carries for 76 yards (7.6-yard avg.), 2 rushing touchdowns, 4 receptions for 86 yards and one receiving touchdown.
+In his first season, 1951, the Southeastern Conference allowed freshmen to play varsity football, so he was able to post 10 carries for 76 yards (7.6-yard avg.), 2 rushing touchdowns, 4 receptions for 86 yards and one receiving touchdown.

 As a sophomore, he became a starter in a backfield that also included future pro football hall of famer Bart Starr.
 He was third on the team with 100 carries for 342 yards (3.4-yard avg.) and 6 touchdowns (2 against LSU).
 He also was the team's placekicker.

-As a junior, he was second on the team with 80 carries for 309 yards (3.9-yard avg.) and 2 touchdowns.
+As a junior in 1953, he was second on the team with 80 carries for 309 yards (3.9-yard avg.) and 2 touchdowns.
 He is probably best remembered for connecting on a fourth quarter field goal from 28-yards, helping his team beat Auburn University 10–7 in the Iron Bowl.
 The victory improved Alabama's all-time record against Auburn to 9–8–1.
+Luna set the Alabama single-season scoring record in 1953, scoring 72 points.

-As a senior, he was third on the team with 75 carries for 310 yards (4.1-yard avg.), while handling punting duties.
+During his 1954 senior season, he was third on the team with 75 carries for 310 yards (4.1-yard avg.), while handling punting duties.
 He finished his college career with 265 carries for 1,037 yards (3.9-yard avg.), 9 rushing touchdowns, 34 receptions for 570 yards (16.8-yard avg.) and 5 receiving touchdowns.
 He also practiced baseball during his 4 years in college.

 In 2006, he was inducted into the University of Alabama Athletics Hall of Fame.